3 Times You Should Never “Accept Cookies” on a Site

 What are cookies, exactly?

 Before we delve into the dos and don’ts of cookie consent, here’s a little refresher on this Web tool: Cookies are essentially information collectors and trackers in the form of small text files stored on your browser by the sites you visit.
 Some are useful.
 For example, a cookie saved on your browser makes it so you don’t have to re-enter your log-in information every time you visit one of your favourite websites.
 Cookies can also remember your shopping preferences so that you get a personalized experience when you visit the website.
 Others, however, track how you use a website, how often you go there, your IP address, your phone number, what types of things you look at and buy, and other information you may not want to share.
-While we’re on the subject, learn the 20 cyber security secrets hackers don’t want you to know.
+While we’re on the subject, check out the 20 cyber security secrets hackers don’t want you to know.

 Do you have to accept cookies?